 In 1933 a young Frank Sargeson submitted a story, ‘Mamie’s urge’, to the Mirror.
 In rejecting the story, the magazine called it ‘[v]ery fair.
 Marred by an overdose of up-to-date slang.
 Make your dialogue more convincing.’1 Sargeson went on to become a successful writer whose stories were acclaimed for their distinctive vernacular language and dialogue.

 The first issue of the New Zealand Woman’s Weekly came out in December 1932 and by the end of 1934 it had a circulation of 22,500.
 The magazine’s focus on domesticity, the royal family and celebrity culture found a strong readership.
-Its ability to remain contemporary and reflect the changing roles of women helps explain its longevity.
-It was still thriving in 2014.
+Its ability to remain contemporary and reflect the changing roles of women helped explain its longevity.

 Founded by the government in 1939 to publicise radio listings, the weekly New Zealand Listener extended its brief to cover current affairs, opinion and the arts.
 Its early editors, Oliver Duff and Monte Holcroft, established a tradition of supporting literary talent.
 Among the writers featured in its pages were Maurice Duggan, Noel Hilliard, Keith Sinclair, Janet Frame, Maurice Shadbolt, Fiona Kidman and Joy Cowley; poets included James K. Baxter, Allen Curnow, Ruth Gilbert and Ruth France.
 Circulation peaked in 1982 at 375,885, falling thereafter due to the loss of the magazine’s television listings monopoly.
 In 1990 the Listener was privatised.
 By the 2010s it had become more a lifestyle magazine, but remained committed to art and literary criticism.